Written by Missy Johnston

-Board your yacht in Charlotte Amalie, St. Thomas and cruise to Maho Bay, St. Johns (2 hours) to anchor overnight and enjoy a refreshing swim, snorkel and water sports, including jet ski fun.
+Board your charter yacht in Charlotte Amalie, St. Thomas and cruise to Maho Bay, St. Johns (2 hours) to anchor overnight and enjoy a refreshing swim, snorkel and water sports, including jet ski fun.
 Jet skis are only legal for use in the US Virgin Islands, not in the British Virgin Islands, so this is a great place to enjoy some family time on them if jet skis are included in the water toys on board your charter yacht.

 Jost Van Dyke

 Depart Maho Bay, leaving the U.S. Virgin Islands, to cruise to Jost Van Dyke (2.5 hours) to clear customs into the British Virgin Islands.
 Anchor in Great harbor to have lunch.
 Great Harbour is sheltered by small mountains and offers moorings.
 Visitors look forward to meeting the famous Foxy while enjoying a rum punch.

 After Lunch, cruise around to anchor near Little Jost Van Dyke (25 minutes) and enjoy all of the onboard water toys and perhaps do a little fishing.
 For those interested in hiking, Jost Van Dyke is crisscrossed with hiking trails, including a fun hike to the Bubbling Pot.
 Perhaps head ashore late afternoon for a hike.

 Jost Van Dyke is a four-mile-long barefoot paradise known for its casual lifestyle, fine beaches and beachfront restaurants and bars.
 There are several world-famous bars located on this island including The Soggy Dollar named for a patron who swam ashore, with money to pay in his pocket.